augerai/a2ml/README.md

 # a2ml - Automation of AutoML
-Th A2ML ("Automate AutoML") project is a set of scripts to automate Automated Machine Learning tools from multiple vendors.
-The intention is to provide a common API for all Cloud AutoML vendors.
+Th A2ML ("Automate AutoML") project is a Python API and set of command line tools to automate Automated Machine Learning tools from multiple vendors.
+The intention is to provide a common API for all Cloud-oriented AutoML vendors.
 Data scientists can then train their datasets against multiple AutoML models to get the best possible predictive model.
 May the best "algorithm/hyperparameter search" win.

 ## The PREDIT Pipeline
 Every AutoML vendor has their own API to manage the datasets and create and